Skip to content

 Quick verdict

-Choose Cursor if you need software developers wanting ai-assisted coding.
-Choose Hugging Face if you prioritize ml engineers, researchers, anyone working with open-source ai.
+Choose Cursor if your daily work is mostly AI-first code editing inside a forked VS Code.
+Choose Hugging Face if your daily work is mostly the world's largest open hub for ML models, datasets, and demos.
 Cursor scores higher in user reviews (4.7 vs 4.6).
 Both offer free tiers — try each before committing.

 Try Cursor → Try Hugging Face →